aws/ota-for-aws-iot-embedded-sdk/README.md

 # AWS IoT Over-the-air Update Library

 ## Getting Started With OTA
 As mentioned in the previous 'Upcoming changes' section, the new "core" OTA libraries have been released.
-These modular and composable libraries can be utilized to implement an OTA 'orchestrator' which sequences the libraries to acheive Over-The-Air Update functionality.
+These modular and composable libraries can be utilized to implement an OTA 'orchestrator' which sequences the libraries to achieve Over-The-Air Update functionality.
 The composable nature of the OTA orchestrator will allow for new backing services, both supported by AWS and not.

-**This library will remain available however it will not be developed further.** Support will instead be focused on the new composable libraries and example orchestators.
+**This library will remain available however it will not be developed further.** Support will instead be focused on the new composable libraries and example orchestrators.

 For more information, see the following:
 1. FreeRTOS.org webpage explaining the [modular OTA concept](https://www.freertos.org/freertos-core/over-the-air-updates/index.html)